 • IFRS 16: Leases ("IFRS 16"): This standard replaces IAS 17 - Leases and its associated interpretative guidance.
 IFRS 16 applies a control model to the identification of leases, distinguishing between a lease and a service contract on the basis of whether the customer controls the asset being leased.
 For those assets determined to meet the definition of a lease, IFRS 16 introduces significant changes to the accounting by lessees, introducing a single, on-balance sheet accounting model that is similar to current finance lease accounting, with limited exceptions for short-term leases or leases of low value assets.
 Lessor accounting remains similar to current accounting practice.
-The standard is effective for annual periods beginning on or after January 1, 2019.
+The Company adopted the standard on January 1, 2019 and determined there is no impact on the condensed interim consolidated financial statements.